basitexx/API_AdminLTE_RoleBased_Menu-/README.md

 # API_AdminLTE_RoleBased_Menu-
-MVC based API project to fetch and populate MenuList for a give user response is as json.
+MVC based API project to fetch and populate MenuList for a give user.
+Response is as json.